cappep1/LD-Sample-Project/Readme.txt

-Instructions for seting up weight demo with LaunchDarkly using Python and Pycharm editor.
+Instructions for seting up weight demo with LaunchDarkly using Python and Pycharm IDE.

 Note: You can choose to use the command line or a Python editor such as Python, the steps will be very close.